Chart Color Schemes

 Population growth drivers in Bedford are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Bedford's population is estimated at 6,651 as of Nov 2025.
-This reflects a growth of 935 people since the 2021 Census, which reported a population of 5,716 people.
-The increase was inferred from AreaSearch's estimation of the resident population at 6,412 based on ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 2,969 persons per square kilometer, placing Bedford (SA2) in the upper quartile nationally according to AreaSearch assessments.
-Bedford's growth rate of 16.4% since the 2021 census exceeded the national average of 9.7%.
+Bedford's population was estimated at 6,655 as of Feb 2026.
+This figure reflects a growth of 939 people since the 2021 Census, which reported a population of 5,716.
+The increase is inferred from AreaSearch's estimation of the resident population at 6,412 in June 2024 and validation of 18 new addresses since the Census date.
+This results in a population density ratio of 2,971 persons per square kilometer, placing Bedford in the upper quartile nationally according to AreaSearch assessments.
+The suburb's growth rate of 16.4% since the 2021 Census exceeded the national average of 9.9%.
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, Bedford is expected to grow by 743 persons to 2041, reflecting a gain of 5.3% over the 17 years.
+For areas not covered by this data and post-2032 estimations, AreaSearch employs growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends suggest a median increase for statistical areas analysed by AreaSearch.
+Bedford is expected to increase by 721 persons to 2041, reflecting an overall increase of 5.1% over the 17-year period.

 Frequently Asked Questions - Population